 Figure 6.
-Morphology growth patterns. (a) SEM images (1 to 6) showing nucleation and growth of graphitic crystals across the surface of a bed of graphitic nanoparticles.
+Morphology growth patterns. (a) SEM images (1-6) showing nucleation and growth of graphitic crystals across the surface of a bed of graphitic nanoparticles.
 Crystals merge and eventually form a continuous graphitic shell.
 All scale bars are 300 nm. (b) Schematic proposed mechanism for the formation of FG on the surface of graphitic crystals.
 Mobile carbon is shown as small circles. (c) SEM image of gray tFG crystal that was mechanically sheared, showing facile delamination of the bulk material.
 Scale bar is 500 nm. (d) Large area exfoliation of tFG upon transfer to an Au substrate (sheet edges were outlined for SEM image contrast).
-Scale bars is 1 $\mu$ m. (e) Representative Raman of exfoliated FG.
+Scale bars is 1 μ m. (e) Representative Raman of exfoliated FG.

-Figure 6 shows SEM images taken from various regions of tFG that show the progression of tFG formation.
-These images were collected along the surface of a single crystal of tFG, which was presumably exposed to a temperature gradient.
-In the image (1) seeds of faceted spherical particles can be seen nucleating in a bed of carbon.
-These seeds grow and merge in images (2) - (4).
-Eventually, layers of faceted tFG sheets form on the top of merged seeds (5).
+image 1, seeds of faceted spherical particles can be seen nucleating in a bed of carbon.
+These seeds grow and merge in images 2-4.
+Eventually, layers of faceted tFG sheets form on the top of merged seeds (image 5).
 These regions generally exhibit the spectroscopic signatures of turbostratic graphene with Raman 2D/G ratios reaching >15 (Figure S13).
-With sufficient heating time, the FG sheets merge and begin to AB stack and form more continuous graphite (6).
+With sufficient heating time, the FG sheets merge and begin to AB stack and form more continuous graphite (image 6).
 Figure S19 shows the effect of power dissipation during flashing on the nucleation and growth of tFG.
-A sharp increase in the resistance of the carbon source after $\sim 15$ ms of flash duration suggests that the material becomes discontinuous potentially due to mobile carbon generation or gas evolution.
+A sharp increase in the resistance of the carbon source after ~ 15 ms of flash duration suggests that the material becomes discontinuous potentially due to mobile carbon generation or gas evolution.
 The mobile carbon may originate from high resistance junctions between neighboring carbon particles parallel to the path of current.
-Previous work has shown that sublimed carbon will form turbostratic particles similar to those seen in Figure 6a.
-Figure 6b shows a proposed mechanism for tFG formation.
+Previous work has shown that sublimed carbon will form turbostratic particles similar to those seen in Figure 6a.19 Figure 6b shows a proposed mechanism for tFG formation.
 The carbon source for the formation of tFG is likely mobile carbon from a bed of CB.
 As mobile carbon is generated, faceted nanoparticles begin to nucleate.
 These nanoparticles will merge and eventually faceted sheets of tFG form along the top of the nucleated particles, as shown in Figure 6a(5).

-Due to the increased interplanar spacing of tFG sheets, there are weaker van der Waals interactions between neighboring layers leading to more facile exfoliation.
+Because of the increased interplanar spacing of tFG sheets, there are weaker van der Waals interactions between neighboring layers leading to more facile exfoliation.
 Figure 6c shows bulk crystals of tFG that were subject to shear.
 The crystals of tFG sheets readily delaminate due to the weak interlayer interactions.
 This material was exfoliated by mechanical shear between a Si wafer and Au substrate for SEM imaging clarity.
 Figure 6d shows that the tFG sheets are easily transferred to the Au substrate.
 The dotted lines in Figure 6d indicate a common edge on the graphene sheets that show these sheets were all exfoliated from the same crystal of tFG.
 A Raman spectrum of the exfoliated graphene is reported in Figure 6e and reveals the presence of high-quality graphene.
-The high D-peak is likely induced from damage to the sheet from the exfoliation process and the non-flat Au surface.
-The tFG can be easily exfoliated by mechanical shear (Figures S20 - S24), as well as by dispersion in solutions (Figure S25).
+The high D-peak is likely induced from damage to the sheet from the exfoliation process and the nonflat Au surface.
+The tFG can be easily exfoliated by mechanical shear (Figures S20-S24), as well as by dispersion in solutions (Figure S25).